AGS Group Modern Slavery Act 2015 Statement

 Each department within the airports will to a greater or lesser extent have a supply chain in which it depends on, and the interdependencies of the various departments, as well as the commonality of goods and services required across the AGS Group, results in some suppliers that have dealings with more than one department and/or airport.

-During 2016 and 2017, AGS Procurement reviewed all suppliers in the supply chain for compliance with the Act.
+During 2018, AGS Procurement continually reviewed all suppliers in the supply chain for compliance with the Act.
 As a result of this, we have reduced our supply chain to remove any suppliers who did not satisfy our requirements.

 Procurement Governance and Monitoring